mfrmn/mfrmn.github.io/research/index.md

 ## Papers under review / working papers

 Economies of Scale and Scope in Hospitals, with Nicos Savva and Stefan Scholtes.
-Under review at *Management Science*. ([link](/hospital-scale-economies))
+In preparation for submission to *Management Science*. ([link](/hospital-scale-economies))

 An Empirical Study of Risk Aversion in Gatekeeping Systems: Evidence from the Emergency Department, with Stefan Scholtes.
-Working paper.
+In preparation for submission to *Management Science*.

 Fat-Tails, Hospital Costs, and the Prospective Payment System, with Paul Kattuman and Stefan Scholtes.
-In preparation.
+Work-in-progress.

 *Please let me know if you would like a copy of any manuscripts when they become available*